messagebot/ah-elasticsearch-orm/README.md

 ### Create
 Persists an instance to the database.

+Notes:
+- You do not need to provide a `guid`.
+If you don't one will be generated for you.
+Generated guids look like: `84da25219b3e47e793f1cab262088d22`, and are generated via `uuid.v4()` (and then stripped of spaces).
-Note: If you provide a guid that already exists in the database, the `create` command will be changed to `edit`.
+- If you provide a guid that already exists in the database, the `create` command will be changed to `edit`.
 To match as loosely as possible, we'll only work with the first matching param as defined in `api.config.elasticsearch.uniqueFields[type]`.

 Example create action: